mrhavens/DockerTrap/README.md

 # TL;DR

-DockerTrap is docker based honeypot.
+DockerTrap is docker based honeypot that creates new firewalled containers for attackers to explore every time they make a connection to the host.

 # Installation